GNOME/librsvg/tests/README.md

 If there are differences in the output, the test will fail; see "[Examining failed reference tests](#examining-failed-reference-tests)" below.

-These files can go anywhere under the `fixtures/reftests` directory; the `rsvg-test` program will recursively look inside `fixtures/reftests` for all SVG files, render them to `tests/output`, and compare them to the `-ref.png` reference images.
+The test files can go anywhere under the `fixtures/reftests` directory; the `rsvg-test` program will recursively look inside `fixtures/reftests` for all SVG files, render them to `tests/output`, and compare them to the `-ref.png` reference images.
 The rendered files can